LeinAd2k/daemon-guard/README.md

 ## Installation

-Conceal Node Guardian can be installed to run with Node.js or used as precompiled binary.
+Daemon-Guardn can be installed to run with Node.js or used as precompiled binary.

 ### Node.js